 Most courses have electronic waitlists attached to them in SSOL (although some programs—for instance, Core Curriculum programs—may have reasons for not having electronic waitlists).

-Instructions for managing these electronic waitlists, and technical details about what instructors and students will see on the waitlists, can be found on this page of the Registrar's Office website, including a printable overview of electronic waitlists and a printable Faculty Quick Guide about electronic waitlists.
+Instructions for managing these electronic waitlists, and technical details about what instructors and students will see on the waitlists, can be found on this page of the Registrar's Office website.

 Instructors should consider the following issues when managing the electronic waitlists for their courses:

-• The electronic waitlist for each course is optional.
-If an instructor does not wish to have an automated waitlist for a class, the instructor can disable it through SSOL.
+The electronic waitlist for each course is optional.
+If an instructor does not wish to have an online waitlist for a class, the instructor can disable it through SSOL.

 It is important for instructors to have a communication strategy to help students understand the specific waitlist processes associated with their classes.
 There are hundreds of faculty, and many different ways of managing course enrollments, so students need specific guidance in order to understand the particular expectations of a particular instructor.
 And while there are hundreds of courses open to undergraduate students, our students still face numerous challenges in getting into the courses they want or need to take, at the times that they want or need to take them—so it is very helpful to them to understand in clear and timely ways their chances for moving off of a waitlist onto the official roster in any particular class.